 Creating module-level events

 Performing any action upon activation/deleting module's container

-Creating custom Web service
+Creating a custom Web service

 Additional file permission check

-Implementing access permissions for custom object
+Implementing access permissions for a custom object

 Creating custom functions for notification templates

 Example: Creating a custom function that generates the markup with a start/end date